Rae-Nelvin/MRT-J-Revamp/README.md

 ## Contributing

-Since it's just a prototype project, I don't expect any contributions to MRT-J.
+Since it's just a prototype project, I don't expect any contributions to MRT-J-Revamp.

-Thank you for choosing MRT-J!
-If you encounter any issues or have suggestions for improvements, please don't hesitate to [create an issue](https://github.com/Rae-Nelvin/MRT-J/issues).
+Thank you for choosing MRT-J-Revamp!
+If you encounter any issues or have suggestions for improvements, please don't hesitate to [create an issue](https://github.com/Rae-Nelvin/MRT-J-Revamp/issues).
 We look forward to your feedback.

 ## License

-MRT-J is licensed under the [MIT License](LICENSE).
+MRT-J-Revamp is licensed under the [MIT License](LICENSE).